Julia sets with Ahlfors-regular conformal dimension one: Introduction

-\proofstep{Decomposition of branched coverings} To obtain lower bounds of Ahlfors-regular conformal dimensions of Julia sets, we use an idea of decomposition of branched coverings, which was rigorously formulated in \cite{Pilgrim_Combination}.
-Let $\TmapA$ be a \pcf branched covering and $\Gamma$ be a {\it completely $f$-invariant} multicurve, i.e., every essential connected component of $f^{-1}(\Gamma)$ is contained in $\Gamma$ up to homotopy ({\it backward invariant}) and every component of $\Gamma$ is homotopic to a component of $f^{-1}(\Gamma)$ ({\it forward invariant}), see Section \ref{sec:Obstructions}.
+To obtain lower bounds of Ahlfors-regular conformal dimensions of Julia sets, we use the decompositions of branched coverings, which are rigorously formulated in \cite{Pilgrim_Combination}.
+Consider a \pcf branched covering $\TmapA$.
+Suppose that $\Gamma$ is a {\it completely $f$-invariant} multicurve, i.e., every essential connected component of $f^{-1}(\Gamma)$ is contained in $\Gamma$ up to homotopy ({\it backward invariant}) and every component of $\Gamma$ is homotopic to a component of $f^{-1}(\Gamma)$ ({\it forward invariant}), see Section \ref{sec:Obstructions}.
 By pinching the sphere along $\Gamma$, we decompose the sphere into several small spheres.
 There is an induced dynamics among the small spheres.
-The first return maps of periodic small spheres define \pcf branched coverings $f_i:(S^2(i),A(i))\righttoleftarrow$, which are called the {\it small branched coverings} of $(f,\Gamma)$.
-See Section \ref{sec:MonoBrCov} for details.
+The first return maps of periodic small spheres define \pcf branched coverings $f_i\from (S^2(i),A(i))\righttoleftarrow$, which are called the {\it small branched coverings} of $(f,\Gamma)$.
+See Section \ref{sec:MonoBrCov} for more details.